ETHIOPIA – The South

 Unmarried girls, especially those with large labrets, might wear them whenever they are in public.
 The lip plate carries a number of meanings.
 Firstly, it’s a symbol of great beauty.
 Secondly, it marks a commitment to the husband because it is worn with great pride when serving him food.
 If the husband dies, the lip plate is removed since a woman’s external beauty is said to fade after his death.
 Lastly, the plate is a powerful visual marker of Mursi identity.
 Without it, they run the risk of being mistaken for a member of another tribe.
 Although very unique and part of their tradition, the Mursi women only wear the plates for a short time because they are so heavy and uncomfortable.

-It has an effect on the speech of women since it alters articulators needed for speech production: the lower lip and the lower incisors.
-Due to the effect of this practice, women cannot produce bilabial and dental consonants in their own language.
+It affects the speech of women since it alters the articulators needed for speech production: the lower lip and the lower incisors.
+Due to the effect of this practice, women cannot produce bilabial and dental consonants in their language.

 Market Days